adashofdata/muffin-cupcake/README.md

 # muffin-cupcake
-classifying muffins and cupcakes using sum
+classifying muffins and cupcakes using svm